-If you have been trying to get pregnant for a long, this post is for you.
+If you have been trying to get pregnant for a long time, this post is for you.
 We will discuss some tips to help you get pregnant sooner.
-Merely just following tips won’t help you get pregnant; you need to understand your cycle better on a day-by-day basis.
+But following tips won’t help you get pregnant; you must understand your monthly cycle.

-The key to conception is understanding your cycle and learning more about your reproductive system; by understanding the why the how, and when, you can be in a position to take charge of your fertility.
+The key to conception is understanding your cycle and learning more about your reproductive system: you can take charge of your fertility by understanding the why, how, and when.

 Tips to help you get pregnant

-The first thing that you must try to do even before thinking about conceiving is getting healthy.
+The first thing you must try to do, even before thinking about conceiving, is to get healthy.
 Avoid tobacco totally and limit your alcohol and caffeine intake.
-Ensure that your diet contains healthy, whole grains a lot of veggies, and limit your processed food intake.
-Also include exercise in your daily routine.
-It goes without saying that illicit drugs are a big ‘no’ when trying to get pregnant.
-If you are on prescription drugs, talk to your doctor to see if any medicines can have an adverse effect on your fertility.
-Certain prescription medicines are contraindicated if you are pregnant or even if you are trying to conceive.
+Ensure your diet contains healthy whole grains and veggies, and limit your processed food intake.
+Also, include exercise in your daily routine.
+Illicit drugs are a big ‘no’ when trying to get pregnant.
+If you are on prescription drugs, talk to your doctor to see if the medicines can hurt your fertility.
+Certain prescription medicines are contraindicated if you are pregnant or even trying to conceive.

-When it comes to complete nutrition, ensure that you are not skipping on your prenatal vitamins.
+Ensure you are not skipping your prenatal vitamins when it comes to complete nutrition.
 Also, include at least 400 mcg of folic acid.
 Plenty of folic acid in your diet reduces the chance of congenital disabilities significantly.
-Products such as Vivalex Reproductive Blend contains 400mcg Folic Acid and 4g Myo-Inositol with their easy daily dose sachets.
-Many studies have been done on Myo-Inositol and they have shown that Myo-Inositol can help regulate your menstrual cycles.
+Conceive Plus Fertility Supplements contain 400mcg Folic Acid and 4g Myo-Inositol with easy daily dose sachets.
+Many studies have been done on Myo-Inositol, and they have shown that Myo-Inositol can help regulate your menstrual cycles.

 Another important tip, if you are TTC, is to have regular intercourse.
-Ensure to time the intercourse during the most fertile phase of your menstrual cycle.
+Make sure to time the intercourse during the most fertile phase of your menstrual cycle.
 Research indicates that couples who have sex at least a few times a week stand a better chance of getting pregnant.